-On automatic transmission models, the ignition lock is designed so that the key cannot be turned to LOCK and removed until the selector lever is moved to the P (Park) position.
+The ignition lock is designed so the key cannot be turned to the LOCK position and removed until the selector lever is moved to the P (Park) position.

-When removing the key from the ignition, make sure the selector lever is in the P (Park) position.
+When removing the key from the ignition switch, make sure the selector lever is in the P (Park) position.

-If the selector lever is not returned to P (Park) position, the key cannot be moved toward LOCK.
+If the selector lever is not returned to the P (Park) position, the key cannot be moved to the LOCK position.

-When the key cannot be turned toward the LOCK position, proceed as follows to remove the key:
+When the key cannot be turned to the LOCK position, proceed as follows to remove the key:

-- 1. Move the selector lever into the P (Park) position. - 2.
-Turn the ignition key slightly in the ON direction. - 3.
-Turn the key toward the LOCK position. - 4.
+- Move the selector lever into the P (Park) position. - Turn the ignition key slightly toward the ON direction. - 3.
+Turn the key to the LOCK position. - 4.
 Remove the key.